Plaza de toros de las Arenas

-Plaza de toros de las Arenas was a bullring in Barcelona, Catalonia, Spain.
-Over the years it featured numerous musical artists, including Carlos Santana and Paco de Lucia in 1977.
+Plaza de toros de las Arenas is a converted former bullring in Barcelona, Catalonia, Spain.
+Over the years it was used music venue, hosting Carlos Santana and Paco de Lucia in 1977.
 It opened on June 29, 1900, and its last bullfight was held on June 19, 1977.
-The building was reopened in 2011 as a shopping mall named Arenas de Barcelona.
+The building was reopened in 2011 as a shopping and entertainment complex named Arenas de Barcelona.

 History

 The plaza de Las Arenas opened in 1900.
 It was mainly used for boxing or free fights.
 In 1927, when it became the property of rich entrepreneur Pedro Balañá, the Arenas were remodeled into a bullfight arena.
 During the Civil War, the building was occupied by anti-fascist militias.
 Bullfights went on during the Franco era.
 In the 1960s, a North-American and European tourism grew around bullfights in Spain.
 The last fight took place in 1977.

 Bob Marley and The Wailers performed on 30 June 1980 in support of their Uprising Tour (European Leg).

 In 1989, the first anti-bullfight campaign was led in Catalonia.
 In 2004, support grew in Barcelona against bullfighting and by 2010, bullfights were voted illegal; however, this law was overturned in 2016.